Site logo

 Shires are popular draft horses famous for their large size and incredible docility.
 Mature stallions weigh up to 1,100 pounds and can grow to 17 hands.
 Meanwhile, mares often reach 1,000 pounds and are 16 hands tall.

-They are talented jumpers but equally thrive at dressage and driving.
+They are talented jumpers but thrive at dressage and driving.
 Simultaneously, the shire horse is calm and friendly.

 The Shire prices start at $2,000 but can be as high as $20,000.
 Racing stallions are the most expensive.